libis/rdm-integration/REDCAP_INTEGRATION.md

 field is anonymized, the manifest redacts the record-ID filter (and likewise filter logic that references anonymized fields) — otherwise the manifest would leak the very values the transforms removed.

+## Configuration (operators)

+- `options.redcapHttpTimeout` in the backend config (`BACKEND_CONFIG_FILE`):
+  a Go duration string (e.g. `"15m"`) bounding each REDCap API request.
+  Default: `5m`.
+Raise it if exports of very large projects time out — the export itself is fast (hundreds of MB/s for processing); the timeout covers the REDCap server generating and sending the data.
+- The JSON-LD previewer for `croissant.json` requires registering `conf/dataverse/external-tools/12-jsonld-previewer.json` in Dataverse (the DDI-CDI and RO-Crate previewers use the existing registrations).

 ## Limitations and good practice